zzzoom/spack/lib/spack/docs/developer_guide.rst

 type triggers by way of a function call, we find all the hooks of that type, and run them.

-Spack defines hooks by way of a module at ``lib/spack/spack/hooks`` where we can define types of hooks in the ``__init__.py``, and then python files in that folder can use hook functions.
-The files are automatically parsed, so if you write a new file for some integration (e.g., ``lib/spack/spack/hooks/myintegration.py`` you can then write hook functions in that file that will be automatically detected, and run whenever your hook is called.
+Spack defines hooks by way of a module in the ``lib/spack/spack/hooks`` directory.
+This module has to be registered in ``__init__.py`` so that Spack is aware of it.
 This section will cover the basic kind of hooks, and how to write them.

 ^^^^^^^^^^^^^^
 Types of Hooks